Induction for representations of coideal doubles, with an application to quantum $SL(2,\mathbb{R})$: Decomposition of the regular representation for quantum

-with\footnote{In \cite[Section 3.3]{AI84}, the respective cases $n = \frac{\pm(a+c)-1}{2}$ and $n = \frac{\pm(a-c)-1}{2}$ need to be excluded, as the points $\pm 2$ do not belong to the point spectrum, as shown there.
+with\footnote{In \cite[Section 3.3]{AI84}, the respective cases $k = \frac{\pm(a+c)-1}{2}$ and $k = \frac{\pm(a-c)-1}{2}$ (when these are positive integers) need to be excluded, as the points $\pm 2$ do not belong to the point spectrum, as shown there.
 This is also clear from the value of the discrete weight below, which vanishes in these points.}

 Moreover, the spectral measure $\mu_{\qbra{c},\qbra{a}}^{\pm}$ with respect to $\xi_0^{\pm}$ is of the form

 where

 and with